How to Transform Your Discovery Calls into Client Magnets

 The moments immediately following your discovery call are as crucial as the preparation and execution.
 Sending a prompt follow-up email can make a significant impact.

 This email should thank the prospect for their time, summarize the key points discussed, and outline the next steps.
-This not only shows your professionalism but also reinforces the connection established during the call.
+It should show your professionalism and reinforce the connection established during the call.

 Personalize Your Follow-Up